-The District has entered into agreements with the Parkway National Education Association and the Parkway Registered Nurses' Association.
+The District has entered into agreements with the Parkway National Education Association, the Parkway Registered Nurses' Association and the Parkway United Maintenance Association.
 Each of these agreements dictate the work environment and compensation for the members of each organization.

 The Parkway National Education Association is a three year agreement that covers 2023-2024, 2024-2025, and 2025-2026.
 The Parkway Registered Nurses' Agreement covers 2021-2022, 2022-2023, and 2023-2024.
+The Parkway United Maintenance Association Agreement is annual.